kkirby16/Nail-The-Trail/README.md

 Nail the Trail is a Rails MVC Content Management System app.
 I designed this website to allow users to find the right hiking trail for their next adventure, see intel and user reviews for trails to enable success on-trail, help others by leaving reviews for hikes, and more.
 We simply enable all hikers to nail the trail!

+## Built with:

+-Ruby on Rails with MVC structure and RESTful conventions

+-Custom CSS

+-Facebook omniauth option for login

+-SQLite database

+-Used ActiveRecord for creation and use of objects

+## Overview of functionality:

 Nail the Trail gives users the ability to:

 -Login (via Omniauth Facebook login or normal login), create an account, and logout